drtconway/svelt/README.md

 - QUAL is taken from the left-most variant.
 It should probably use the max for the non-null variants
 - FILTERS is taken from the left-most variant.
 It should probably be the union.
+- It would be nice to generate INFO tags documenting which rule was used to merge the variants.
+- It would be nice to generate INFO tags containing the relevant sequence for INS/DUP/INV/DEL variants, where this is known.

 ### Additional Merging Rules